John Fred

-John Fred Gourrier (May 8, 1941 – April 15, 2005) was an American blue-eyed soul, swamp pop, rock and roll, and R&B performer from Baton Rouge, Louisiana, best known for the 1967 No. 1 hit song "Judy in Disguise (With Glasses)".
+John Fred Gourrier (May 8, 1941 – April 15, 2005), best known as simply John Fred, was an American musician from Baton Rouge, Louisiana.
+He was best known for the 1968 number-one single "Judy in Disguise (With Glasses)".

 Early life

-John Fred was born on May 8, 1941, in Baton Rouge, Louisiana, the son of John Fred Gourrier Sr. and Miriam Chaisson.
+John Fred Gourrier was born on May 8, 1941 in Baton Rouge, Louisiana, the son of John Fred Gourrier Sr. and Miriam Chaisson.
 He had two sisters, Ann Gourrier Kleinpeter and Kay Gourrier Begue; and one son, Kevin Morris Gourrier.

-He married the love of his life, Sandra Ratcliff, in 1988 after a 10-year courtship.
+Standing at six feet five inches tall, Gourrier played basketball for Catholic High School.

 Career

-His group, John Fred and the Playboys, was formed in 1956 when Fred was 15; their first charting single was March 1959's "Shirley".
-He appeared on Alan Freed's show, but when Dick Clark asked him to sing on American Bandstand, Fred had to turn him down because he had to play in a basketball game.
-Fred played basketball and baseball at Louisiana State University and Southeastern Louisiana University.
+In 1956, at the age of fifteen, Gourrier formed the rhythm and blues band John Fred and the Playboys.
+Their first charting single was "Shirley", which featured instrumentation by Fats Domino's backing band.
+The track peaked at #82 on the Billboard Hot 100 in March 1959, leading to the Playboys appearing on Alan Freed's television show The Big Beat.
+However, Fred later turned down an invitation from Dick Clark to perform on American Bandstand due to his commitment to a high school basketball game.
+After a series of non-charting followup singles on the Montel label, the band split in 1961 when Fred attended college, where he lettered in basketball and baseball at Louisiana State University and Southeastern Louisiana University, winning two Gulf State Conference baseball championships with the latter in 1962 and 1963.

-By 1967, the band was renamed John Fred & His Playboy Band – to avoid confusion with Gary Lewis & the Playboys – and Fred and band member Andrew Bernard co-wrote "Judy in Disguise (With Glasses)", (Note: Other band members co-wrote songs as well including Tommy Bryan, Lynwood "Lynn" Ourso, Ronnie Goodson, Howard Cowart, and John "Buddy" Chehardy.) whose name is a parodic play on the title of The Beatles' song "Lucy in the Sky with Diamonds".
+A new version of the band, John Fred and His Playboys, was formed in 1964, with two albums released under that name until it was changed to John Fred & His Playboy Band in order to avoid confusion with Gary Lewis & the Playboys.
+Fred and bandmate Andrew Bernard served as the group's primary songwriters, including their biggest hit, "Judy in Disguise (With Glasses)", (Note: Other band members co-wrote songs as well including Tommy Bryan, Lynwood "Lynn" Ourso, Ronnie Goodson, Howard Cowart, and John "Buddy" Chehardy.) whose name is a parodic play on the title of The Beatles' song "Lucy in the Sky with Diamonds".
 The song, issued by Louisiana-based Jewel Records on the Paula label, became successful, knocking "Hello, Goodbye", another Beatles song, out of the No. 1 chart position on the Billboard Hot 100 for two weeks in January 1968.
 It sold over one million copies, and was awarded a gold disc.
 With the success of the single, John Fred & His Playboy Band was branded as a novelty act and never had another major success.
 The follow-up single, "Hey, Hey, Bunny", peaked at No. 57 on the Billboard chart, and the band never again hit the Hot 100.
 Only after years of struggles did Fred obtain full legal rights to "Judy in Disguise" and its royalties.